reactjs/react.dev/src/content/learn/keeping-components-pure.md

 </Sandpack>

-This component is reading and writing a `guest` variable declared outside of it.
-This means that **calling this component multiple times will produce different JSX!** And what's more, if _other_ components read `guest`, they will produce different JSX, too, depending on when they were rendered!
+This Component is reading and writing a `guest` variable declared outside of it.
+This means that **calling this Component multiple times will produce different JSX!** And what's more, if _other_ Components read `guest`, they will produce different JSX, too, depending on when they were rendered!
 That's not predictable.

 Going back to our formula <Math><MathI>y</MathI> = 2<MathI>x</MathI></Math>, now even if <Math><MathI>x</MathI> = 2</Math>, we cannot trust that <Math><MathI>y</MathI> = 4</Math>.
 Our tests could fail, our users would be baffled, planes would fall out of the sky—you can see how this would lead to confusing bugs!

-You can fix this component by [passing `guest` as a prop instead](/learn/passing-props-to-a-component):
+You can fix this Component by [passing `guest` as a prop instead](/learn/passing-props-to-a-component):

 <Sandpack>